-As the following reminiscences and photographs illustrate, the allotments in Pitshanger have undergone a number of significant changes in the last 100 years.
+As the reminiscences and photographs in this section illustrate, the allotments in Pitshanger have undergone a number of significant changes in the last 100 years.

 These changes reflect not only legislation but also different patterns of management and control, different social attitudes and gender roles and the significance of gardening in times of war and peace.